furqaannabi/furqaannabi/README.md

 ## About Me

-I'm Furkan (@furkannabisumji), a full-stack developer passionate about building impactful systems across Web2 and Web3.
+I'm Furkan, a full-stack developer passionate about building impactful systems across Web2 and Web3.
 From decentralized meme battle arenas to AI-powered moderation, I aim to build tech that’s resilient, scalable, and usable by millions.
-I’ve worked across 30+ projects, led several, and love working at the intersection of AI, blockchain, and system design.
+I’ve worked on many projects, led several, and love working at the intersection of AI, blockchain, and system design.
 Let’s build the future.

 <h3 align="center">
    "Real power comes from building things that just work, again and again, under pressure and at scale."